CodeLouisville/FSJS-class-project/week6/readme.md

-# FSJS Week 6 - You had me at "update" & You delete me.
+# FSJS Week 6 - You had me at update/You delete me.

 **Outline**